 If you recently bought a house, congratulations!
-Now, you just need to pack up your belongings, finalize your home purchase and hire the movers to relocate you to your new address.
-You also may want to set up the following services prior to completing your move.
+Now, you just need to pack up your belongings, finalize your home purchase, and hire the movers to relocate you to your new address.
+You also may want to set up the following services before completing your move.
 This way you’ll be ready to sit back and relax and enjoy your new home.
 So, start by taking these next steps.

 Set Up These Home Services Before You Move